Quadratic Mean-Field BSDEs and Exponential Utility Maximization: Multidimensional MFBSDE with Small Terminal Condition and Utility Maximization

 Now, recall from the previous step that $R^2 = \frac{8}{(1 - \alpha^2)} \norm{\eta}_{L^\infty}^2$.
 In order for $R^2$ to be positive, we require $T < (64 L_z^2)^{-1}$, which is more restrictive than the condition here.
 Furthermore, if

 then it follows that

-and thus the mapping $\Gamma$ is a contraction and admits a unique fixed point in $\scB_R$.\\ \textbf{Step 3.} Finally, together with the local condition $T < (64L_z^2)^{-1}$, the smallness condition~\eqref{eq: eta bound step1} is in fact more stringent than~\eqref{eq: eta bound step2}.
+and thus the mapping $\Gamma$ is a contraction and admits a unique fixed point in $\scB_R$.\\ \textbf{Step 3.} Finally, together with the local condition $T < (64L_z^2)^{-1}$, the smallness condition~\eqref{eq: eta bound step1} is in fact more stringent than the smallness condition~\eqref{eq: eta bound step2}.
 Consequently, if we define $\rho > 0$ by

-then, provided that $\norm{\eta}_{L^\infty} \leq \rho$, the general BSDE admits a unique adapted solution $(U, Z) \in \scB_\rho$ on this \emph{local} time interval, under the imposed smallness conditions on both the terminal value and the time horizon.
+then, provided that $\norm{\eta}_{L^\infty} \leq \rho$, The general BSDE admits a unique adapted solution $(U, Z) \in \scB_\rho$ on this \emph{local} time interval, under the imposed smallness conditions on both the terminal value and the time horizon.
 This completes the proof of local existence and uniqueness. \end{proof}